IndoNLP/nusa-crowd/UPLOADING.md

 ### 2) Activate the Huggingface hub

 You can find the official instructions [here](https://huggingface.co/welcome).
-We will provide what you need for the biomedical-datasets hackathon environment.
+We will provide what you need for the nusantara-datasets hackathon environment.

-With your active `bigscience-biomedical` environment, use the following command:
+With your active `nusantara` environment, use the following command:

 ```
 huggingface-cli login